 X_n, X_f, X_l

-i = 1
+i = 1 to NumXV

 FileNames(i), PhaseFix(i), NumRot(i),(IAxis(j, i), RotAngle(j, i), j = 1, NumRot(i))